Program pulse is a weekly coordination between all projects in progress.

 - Put forward obstacles and difficulties that the project cannot resolve themselves.
 The program manager will make decision whenever possible.
 Problems can also be handed over to the product team or the portfolio team.

-- Address resource problems, if any. (see the book about Agile Pulse Model for Resource Pulse).
+- Address resource problems, if any. (see the book about Parmatur Pulse Model for Resource Pulse).

 - State what sub-results and handover points are expected to be completed in the coming week.